Fluorescent Lamp Recycling

-On July 6, 1999, EPA added hazardous waste lamps to the federal list of "universal wastes".
-Hazardous waste lamps are any lamps that are characteristically hazardous.
-That is, they fail the Toxicity Characteristic Leaching Procedure (TCLP).
-This includes fluorescent, high-intensity discharge, neon, mercury vapor, high-pressure sodium, and metal halide lamps if they are characteristically hazardous.
+On July 6, 1999, the United States Environmental Protection Agency (EPA) added hazardous waste lamps to the federal list of "universal wastes" in 40 CFR 273 and became effective on January 6, 2000.
+Hazardous waste lamps are characteristically hazardous when they fail the Toxicity Characteristic Leaching Procedure (TCLP).
+This includes, but is not limited to: fluorescent, high-intensity discharge, neon, mercury vapor, high-pressure sodium, and metal halide lamps.
 Fluorescent lamps are hazardous because they contain mercury.

-There are newer lamps on the market that have lower levels of mercury and thus are not hazardous waste.
-If the lamps pass the TCLP they are not hazardous waste and may be disposed of in a municipal waste landfill.
+There are newer lamps on the market that have lower levels of mercury and may not be hazardous waste.
+If the lamps pass the TCLP, they are not characteristically hazardous and may be disposed of in a municipal waste landfill.

 You may obtain a copy of the Hazardous Waste Lamp Rule in the Federal Register.